-That being said, changing our profile or cover photo on social media is much easier than fixing the cover of a book.
-We just have to know what size it needs to be and pick something that is both relevant and appealing to our audience.
+With that said, changing our profile or cover photo on social media is much easier than a publisher fixing the cover of a book!
+We just have to know the proper size and pick an image that’s both relevant and appealing to our audience.

 In this post, we’ll cover four of the main social media sites – Facebook, Twitter, LinkedIn and Instagram.

 Facebook Cover Size